SCQF Level 6

 Why take this course?

-This course will develop your theoretical engineering knowledge by delivering a detailed introduction to mechanical engineering subjects.
-It is designed to heighten your understanding to the standard required to qualify for a National Certificate Group Award.
-This qualification will then enable you to progress to a Higher National course or into employment.
+This course will develop your theoretical knowledge of engineering by delivering a detailed introduction to mechanical engineering subjects.
+It is designed to heighten your understanding to the standard required for a National Certificate Group Award.
+This qualification will enable you to progress to a Higher National course or into employment.

 What you will experience

-This course covers fundamental transferable skills in IT, communication and mathematics, whilst also focusing on more specific areas of mechanical engineering including dynamics, hydraulics, pneumatics, thermofluids and engineering materials.
+This course covers fundamental transferable skills in IT, communication and mathematics, whilst focusing on more specific areas of mechanical engineering including:

 English language requirements